 Once you’ve submitted your Self Assessment tax return, you’ll need to pay your tax bill through the HMRC portal, by post, or by BACS from your bank account.
 This must be paid no later than 31st January.
 You’ll also make your first payment on account (advance payment towards your tax bill) on 31st January.

-You may additionally need to make a second payment on account.
-This is usually due in July every year, although sole traders have been given the option to defer this 2020/21 payment until 31st January 2021 due to the coronavirus.
+You may additionally need to make a second payment on account, usually due in July every year.

 The submission date for your Self Assessment tax return is 31st January.
 As this is also the date you are required to pay any tax you owe, we recommend filing early.
 Filing earlier than the deadline does not affect the deadline for payment.
 It simply means that you will know your tax bill ahead of time, allowing you to budget accordingly.

 Outside of that, make sure that you have the following additional information to hand and your Self Assessment tax return should be a success:

 - A total of any rent you have received

 - All taxable benefits you receive from the state

 - All capital gains

 - Any interest you’ve received from the bank

 - Any dividends you’ve received